Disadvantages of Sole Proprietorship

-Partnership- You are planning to start your business and you have 3 or more people who are interested to work with you.
-Then the most suitable form which seems will be partnership.
-Partnership is further of two kinds i.e. Limited liability Partnership ( LLP) or Registered Partnership firm.
-Registered partnership firm is often chosen because it carries with it various liabilities and risks.
-Nowadays startups are choosing LLP over the other form of business because it has various benefits.
-LLP offers you blend of partnership and company therefore it is considered best choice.
+You are planning to start your business and you have 3 or more people who are interested to work with you.
+Then the most suitable form which seems will be the partnership.
+The partnership is further of two kinds i.e. Limited liability Partnership ( LLP) or Registered Partnership firm.
+Registered Partnership Firm is often chosen because it carries with it various liabilities and risks.
+Nowadays startups are choosing Limited Liability Partnership (LLP) over the other form of business because it has various benefits.
+LLP offers you blend of partnership and company, therefore, it is considered best choice.
 Below mentioned are pros and cons of LLP.

 LLP cannot raise funds by issuing share or stock certificates in future.
 This can be a disadvantage for a growing startup.

 Company/ Corporation- Company is a legal entity registered under Companies Act, 2013.
-If we analyze the long term benefits of company it is most suitable form of business organization.
+If we analyze the long term benefits of the company it is a most suitable form of business organization.
 It is altogether an artificial person.
-But it is not considered suitable for startups which have future risk and less funding.
+But it is not considered suitable for startups which have a future risk and less funding.
 Also, the complicated procedure involved makes it difficult for tech startups to understand it.
-However there is a new form of company that is recognized under Companies Act, 2013 i.e. One person company which is considered suitable for startups.
-Below listed are pros and cons of One Person Company.
+However, there is a new form of company that is recognized under Companies Act, 2013 i.e. One person company which is considered suitable for startups.
+Below listed are pros and cons of One Person Company .

-The registration process of companies is similar to private limited company which is complex.
-If the capital goes beyond certain limit then it will ultimately have to be converted into Private limited Company
+The registration process of companies is similar to the private limited company which is complex.
+If the capital goes beyond certain limit then it will ultimately have to be converted into Private Limited Company

-The choice of form of business depends on the funds available, number of person involved, long term goals and other factors.
+The mere conclusion is that the choice of the form of business depends on the funds available, number of the person involved, long-term goals and other factors.
 None of them can be said to be the best.
-Each one has pros and cons.
+Each one has its Advantages and Disadvantages.
 You need to analyze each of them as per your requirement.